Volume Two

 Looking up as she gave a reflexive return greeting, she saw Frank.

-The folded-up overcoat in his hand was the uniform used for the patrol group (Lunévraus).
-Ilya knew that he'd gone out for a meeting and training, but he was back rather early.
+The folded overcoat in his hand was the uniform of the patrol group (Lunévraus).
+Ilya knew he'd gone out for a meeting and training, but he was back rather early.

 "Did something happen?"

-"No, it's just that I'll be a genuine guard tomorrow on.
-I was sent back early today so that I could get enough rest."
+"No. It's just that starting tomorrow, I'll be a proper guard.
+They sent me back early today so I could get enough rest."

-"The arena finished earlier than expected after all.
-There are a few other facilities that aren't completed yet, but that's all, so it's more than enough to get used to it."
+"The arena finished earlier than expected, after all.
+There are still a few other facilities that aren't done yet, but that's it, so there's more than enough to get used to."

 The arena had five floors in total.

-The surface plaza was on the first floor, as well as the commerce facilities.
-The players' waiting rooms and equipment warehouse was on the first underground floor.
-Underneath that on the second underground floor was a collection of plumbing and management facilities.
-Further down was a prison floor that would hold captive monsters.
+The first floor housed the surface plaza along with the commerce facilities.
+The players' waiting rooms and equipment warehouse were on the first underground floor.
+Beneath that, the second underground floor held the plumbing and management facilities.
+Further down was a prison floor for holding captive monsters.

-By the way, it was said to be a monster jail, but through unspoken agreement, it could also be used to imprison criminals.
+Incidentally, while it was officially a monster jail, by unspoken agreement it could also be used to imprison criminals.

-The difference between this arena and Orbwight's wasn't just its style, but also the ceiling that was able to open and close, allowing for its interior to be protected from various weather conditions.
-It was also able to diversify into having a maze as well as having underwater battles—something they'd got an idea for from the pool.
+What set this arena apart from Orbwight's wasn't just the style, but also the ceiling, which could open and close to shield the interior from various weather conditions.
+It could also be reconfigured into a maze or even host underwater battles — an idea they'd taken from the pool.

-The person who'd made it was playing cat and mouse with something.
+The person who'd designed it was playing a game of cat and mouse with something.

-Since the inner structure was complex enough that it caused people to complain about it, it was a big matter for those who needed to guard inside.
+The interior was complex enough that people complained about it, which made things a big deal for anyone who had to stand guard inside.

 "Frank-san, will you be going on patrol as well?"

 "Hmm?
-No, I will be going about everything at first, but I won't be going on patrol after that."
+No, I'll be doing a bit of everything at first, but I won't be going on patrol after that."

 (Thank goodness…)

-Considering Frank and Hector's sense of responsibility, the two of them should have noticed that it would cut down on their time for official business.
-Ilya didn't want to say anything after it was already decided on, but she was happy that it ended without them being restrained by having to go on patrol so that their burden could be decreased as much as possible.
+Given Frank and Hector's sense of responsibility, the two of them must have realized it would cut into their time for official business.
+Ilya didn't want to say anything after it had already been decided, but she was glad they'd settled it without being tied down by patrol duty, easing their burden as much as possible.

 "Will you be resting in your private room, then?"